gotdibbs/JavaScriptStyleGuide/README.md

 > ### <a name='naming'>Naming Conventions</a>

   - **General Guidelines:**

     * *Name Choices:* Avoid using abbreviations (use `getWindow` instead of `getWin`).
-Don't use hungarian notation `strName` to note the type of the variable.
+Don't use hungarian notation (`strName`) to note the type of the variable.
 Only use the underscore character to prefix names of private members.

     * *Reserved Words:* Be aware of and do not use [reserved words](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Reserved_Words) as keys.

   - **Variables:** Use camel casing.
 Example: `backgroundColor`.

   - **Properties:** Use camel casing.
 Example: `element.backgroudColor`.

   - **Classes/Constructors:** Use pascal casing.
 Example: `function Dog() { }`.

   - **Constants:** Use pascal casing.
 Example: `var DOMElementId = 'firstName';`.

   - **File Names:** Use camel casing.
 Example: `contactRibbon.js`.

 ----
 > ### <a name='literals'>Literals</a>

-  - Objects should use object literal.
-This style is just plain cleaner and simpler
+  - Objects should be defined using literal notation -- it's just cleaner.

 	```javascript
 	// Bad